strangewarp/PhrasesPd/README.txt

 phrasespd.pd
 The directory itself can be wherever, but preferably somewhere convenient in your directory structure, as your savefiles will be loaded from within the same directory (or a subdirectory, if you specify so).

-3. Change the settings to reflect your setup and directory structure, by modifying the contents of phrases-prefs.lua.
+3. Change the settings to reflect your setup and directory structure, by modifying the contents of "phrases-prefs.lua".

 4. Run "phrasespd.pd" in PureData.